 There are two prevailing beliefs about Cleopatra.
-The first is that she was a captivating beauty, so dazzling that she was able to snare two of the world’s most powerful men into her bed.
+The first is that she was a captivating beauty, so dazzling that she was able to snare two of the world’s most powerful men.
 The second is that she was an ugly, hook-nosed hag.

 So which is the truth?

-Despite, or perhaps because of, the spate of iconic portrayals of the Queen of the Nile as a ravishing seductress, Cleopatra’s detractors point to the coins that were issued during her reign as evidence of her hideous appearance.
-There were a number of coins issued during her reign and few of them are even remotely flattering.
-In fact, the one I’ve included in this post isn’t even the ugliest.
-But it must be noted that coins were intended to convey power and were a stylized art form.
+Despite, or perhaps because of, the iconic portrayals of the Queen of the Nile as a ravishing seductress, Cleopatra’s detractors point to the coins that were issued during her reign as evidence of her hideous appearance.
+Few of the coins issued during her reign are remotely flattering.
+But it must be noted that coins were stylized and meant to project an intimidating appearance.
 Mark Antony was said to be quite handsome and Augustus was described as a young Apollo and yet, they don’t always fare very well on all their coins either.

 What about the literary evidence?
 Ancient historian Cassius Dio recounts that Cleopatra was “a woman of surpassing beauty,” and Plutarch tells us that Cleopatra was “a woman who was haughty and astonishingly proud in the matter of beauty.”
 However, a passage from Plutarch is often latched onto as evidence that the queen was anything but.
 In Plutarch’s Life of Antony, he writes,